paulhibbitts/otessa-2024/pages/worksheet.md

     <details>
       <summary>Show solution</summary><br>

-      1. Copy and then paste the above URL into the **Markdown File URL** field
+      1. Copy a Markdown file URL of your choice, or the above URL, and then paste the above URL into the **Markdown File URL** field
       2. Tap the **Publish as a Standalone Web Page** button
       ![Screenshot of solution](images/solution-2.png ':class=image-25-border')